Skip to content

 Cost Savings Hiding in Plain Sight

+Excess inventory in your warehouse is a very expensive problem.
 According to a Modern Retail article from June 2022, due to its excess inventory, Target’s operating income dropped 43% year-over-year in the first quarter of 2022.
 Target also slashed its expectations for operating margin rate from 5.3% to about 2%.
 Facing a similar excess inventory issue, Walmart’s operating income decreased by $1.6 billion in the first quarter of 2022.

-In response to their overflowing warehouses, Target and other retailers are offering heavy discounts to offload inventory.
+In response to their overflowing warehouses, Target and other retailers were offering heavy discounts to offload inventory.
 In the tight spot they're in, this makes sense.
 But it’s also just a short-term solution to the new, unpredictable world we’re living in.
 The long-term solution is a holistic rethink of the way retailers and other fulfillment operations utilize their warehouse space.
 Because an overflowing warehouse isn't always as simple as having too much “stuff.”

 The problem of too much stuff is created, or at the very least compounded, by suboptimal warehouse space utilization.
 Fortunately, optimizing your warehouse space isn’t just a band-aid.
 And with a trained eye, the signs that suboptimal space utilization is affecting your operation are easy to spot.